 About Us

-Virginius “Jinks” Dabney, Mrs. Tyler’s father, graduated from the University of Utah Law School over 50 years ago.
-Mr. Dabney began work in Social Security Disability law and Workers Compensation law over 50 years ago and has become an expert in both areas of law.
+Virginius “Jinks” Dabney, Ms. Tyler’s father, graduated from the University of Utah Law School over 50 years ago.
+Mr. Dabney specialized his law practice in Social Security Disability law and Utah Workers Compensation law for over 50 years; he is considered an expert in both areas of law.

 Jinks claims that he will no longer practice law only after it is no longer fun for him.
 He loves the law and loves to contribute to the lives of others.